Flehmen response: Discovery

-The flehmen response was first described by Frederik Ruysch and described later by Ludwig Jacobson in 1813.
+The flehmen response was first described by Frederik Ruysch in 1732 and described later by Ludwig Jacobson in 1813.

 Description

 This response is characterized by the animal curling back its top lip exposing the front teeth and gums, then inhaling and holding the posture for several seconds.
 The behavior may be performed over particular locations, in which case the animal may also lick the site of interest, or may perform the flehmen with the neck stretched and head held high in the air for a more general gustatory or taste-related investigation.
-The flehmen response often gives the appearance that the animal is looking spiteful, grimacing, smirking, or laughing.
+The flehmen response can give the appearance that the animal is looking spiteful, grimacing, smirking, disgusted, or laughing.
+The relationship between emotions and expressions across species is debated.

 Mechanism

-The flehmen response draws air into the VNO or Jacobson's organ, an auxiliary olfactory sense organ that is found in many animals.
+The flehmen response draws air into the vomeronasal organ (VNO), an auxiliary olfactory sense organ that is found in many animals.
 This organ plays a role in the perception of certain scents and pheromones.
 The vomeronasal organ is named for its closeness to the vomer and nasal bones, and is particularly well developed in animals such as cats and horses.
-The VNO is found at the base of the nasal cavity.
-It is encompassed inside a bony or cartilaginous capsule which opens into the base of the nasal cavity.
+The VNO is found encompassed inside a bony or cartilaginous capsule which opens into the base of the nasal cavity.
 Animals that exhibit flehmen have a papilla located behind the incisors and ducts which connect the oral cavity to the VNO, with horses being an exception.
 Horses exhibit flehmen but do not have an incisive duct communication between the nasal and oral cavity because they do not breathe through their mouths; instead, the VNOs connect to the nasal passages by the nasopalatine duct.